-The ‘Cultural Competency Toolkit’, developed by equalities charity Diverse Cymru, provides guidance on how staff can take action to overcome the barriers that Black and Minority Ethnic (BME) people often face when accessing services because of differences in culture.
+The ‘Cultural Competency Toolkit’, developed by equalities charity Diverse Cymru, was launched by Cabinet Secretary for Health and Social Care, Vaughan Gething in October 2016.
+The toolkit aims to help mental health and social care staff better interact with clients from other cultures by providing guidance on how staff can take action to overcome the barriers that Black and Minority Ethnic (BME) people often face when accessing services because of differences in culture.

-Suzanne Duval, Director of Well-being and Partnership at Diverse Cymru developed the toolkit.
-She said:
+At the launch Suzanne Duval, BME Mental Health Manager at Diverse Cymru who developed the toolkit said:

 For example, the toolkit advises that body language is not the same in all cultures.
 Some people may not make eye contact with a doctor or professional, but this is not because of shyness or trying to hide something, but rather a way to show respect.
 A simple misunderstanding based on body language, or written information in a language they can’t read could easily lead to someone dropping out of the system.